WilliamRagstad/mini-lang/README.md

 * Basic arithmetic, logic, and comparison operators
 * Primitive data types such as `number`, `boolean`, and `string`
+* Collection data structures like `list`, `tuple`, `map`, and `set`
+* Lambda expressions and functions
+* Classes and inheritance
+* Enum types
 * Variables
+* Code blocks
 * C-stlye Comments
-* Lambda expressions and functions
-* Collection data structures like `list`, `tuple`, `map`, and `set`
-* Enum types
-* Classes and inheritance
 * A set of built-in functions
 * Basic control flow structures
 * Other keywords and operators